tpgmartin/front-end/styleguides/js/javascript-guidelines.md

 ## Semicolons

 Use semicolons at the end of assignmenets.
-It will reduce the risk of issues of errors occuring.
+It will reduce the risk of errors occuring.

 ```js
 // bad